Reckless (2018 film)

 Reckless (Una vita spericolata) is a 2018 Italian comedy film directed by Marco Ponti.

-Plot summary
+Plot

 A 30-year-old mechanic on the verge of bankruptcy goes to the bank to ask for a loan, but in the blink of an eye, he finds himself the target of a robbery, with the police and the underworld on his tail and an unlikely hostage.